mswhitby/classroom/_docs/classes/1st.md

 ### 1. Journal: Apprentice Mechanic Mishaps Logic Puzzle

+Four apprentice mechanics work at Rusty's Repair Shop.
+They are generally well-regarded by management, but last week with less supervision there were some mistakes that led to a number of angry customers.
+Using the clues provided, can you determine which apprentice worked on which car, and the mistake that was made?

+#### Clues

+1. Bart didn't work on the Sierra, nor did he leave the oil cap off.
+2. The four apprentices are Kayla, the one who worked on the Honda Civic, the one who left the oil cap off, and the one who left stains on the carpet.
+3. The receptionist was in tears after dealing with the customer who had found a hole was accidentally drilled in their gas tank (oops!).
+This wasn't the Sierra.
+4. Jimmy didn't leave the oil cap off nor leave stains on the carpet of the vehicle he worked on.
+5. Harrison worked on the Forester, and disliked every minute of it.

 #### Directions
 - Complete the puzzle, and submit the answer as a [Markdown Table](https://www.markdownguide.org/extended-syntax/#tables) in your journal
 - Example: